mdn/content/files/en-us/web/api/element/scrollsnapchanging_event/index.md

 The **`scrollsnapchanging`** event of the {{domxref("Element")}} interface is fired on the [scroll container](/en-US/docs/Glossary/Scroll_container) when the browser determines a new scroll snap target is pending, i.e. it will be selected when the current scroll gesture ends.

-Note that this event fires during a scrolling gesture, each time the user moves over a potential new snap target.
+Specifically, this event fires during a scrolling gesture, each time the user moves over potential new snap targets.
 For example, the user could scroll slowly by dragging their finger on a touch screen device, or hold down the mouse button on a scroll bar and move the mouse. `scrollsnapchanging` can therefore fire multiple times for each scrolling gesture.

-However, `scrollsnapchanging` does not fire on all potential snap targets for a gesture that spans multiple snap targets at once — just the last target that the snapping will potentially rest on.
-For example, if a user flicks their finger hard on the screen to scroll past several potential targets before starting to come to rest near a target further down the scroll container, the `scrollsnapchanging` event will fire when the target near the end of the scroll container is reached.
+However, it does not fire on all potential snap targets for a scrolling gesture that moves over multiple snap targets.
+Rather, it fires just for the last target that the snapping will potentially rest on.

 ## Syntax